i-krishna/Business-Analytics/Operations-Analytics/Readme.md

 Combs, O (2017).
 Writing Effective Standard Operating Procedures.
 Retrieved from https://www.youtube.com/watch?v=IiVxuSvPzZw

-# Discussion Topic #2
+# Integrating Models for Enhanced Demand Planning and Forecasting

-**Integrating Models for Enhanced Demand Planning and Forecasting by Krishna Damarla**
+by Krishna Damarla

 Models and methods play a crucial role in providing accurate forecasts, offering valuable insights for effective management (Hanssens et al., 2005; Miller, 2015).
 These tools aid managers in comprehending consumer reactions to marketing activities, understanding competitors' positions, and identifying the determinants of sales, including promotions, pricing, advertising, and distribution, as well as their impact on capital market share (Hanssens et al., 2005).